gabrieledarrigo/sockets/README.md

 ## Exercises and examples

+- [tcp-server-iterative](./tcp-server-iterative): A basic iterative TCP server.
+- [tcp-server-fork](./tcp-server-fork): A TCP server that spawns a child process for each incoming connection.
+- [tcp-server-select](./tcp-server-select): A TCP server handles connection via select.
 - [hello-world-udp](./hello-world-udp): An UDP client that sends a simple "Hello World" datagram to a fixed address UDP Server.
-- [tcp-server](./tcp-server): A basic iterative TCP server.
-- [tcp-server-fork](./tcp-server-fork): A TCP server that spawns a child process for each incoming connection.
+- [udp-client](./hello-world-udp): An iterative UDP client that accepts a message from the command line and send it to an UDP Server.
 - [pizza](./pizza): A TCP pizza 🍕 delivery service.
 - [popper](./popper): A simple dummy TCP POP3 client 📫 📧.
 - [utils](./utils): A fast up-and-running Node.JS UDP server that listens on 127.0.0.1.41234 and send back a message.